If more than 70% of shopping carts are abandoned, it makes sense to do everything you can to recover them.

 Take a look at this series of emails from Levi’s.

 I love Levi’s jeans, and I pretty much only wear 541s.
-But I know that Levi’s offers promotions constantly, so I’m always going to wait for a deal and never going to rush to take advantage of a “limited time only” sale.
+But I know that Levi’s offers promotions constantly, so I always wait for a deal and never rush to take advantage of a “limited time only” sale.

 There’s a lovely quote from classic copywriter Robert Collier that applies here:

 If you regularly use coupons and discounts to move merchandise, your business starts to rely on those coupons and discounts.
 People wait for sales before they buy.
 People start to associate your brand with cheapness.

 Another relevant quote, this time from Mish Slade:

 The Luxury Strategy, by brand expert Jean-Noël Kapferer and former Louis Vuitton CEO Vincent Bastien argues that there are times when brands can actually benefit from premium pricing.

 As their argument goes, a refusal to discount creates the perception of premium value.
 Of luxury.
 And even if you don’t aspire to be Louis Vuitton, there are still lessons to be learned from that argument.

 Namely, there are situations where products actually show negative price elasticity—that is, sales go down as the product becomes cheaper.
 If you consistently offer discounts, you might actually cut into the demands for your products.

 Worst case scenario?
 You wind up like Karmaloop.